 |Spice up your life|

-Due to the fabulous undersea life of rainbow fishes, spotty rays and all things Jacques Cousteau, Sharm is a busy, popular diving and snorkelling centre (if you don’t mind getting your face wet) The resort of Naama Bay where we stayed has lots of dive centres and also lots of night life on the beach and in the streets surrounding the many hotels, if that is an essential element to your holiday experience..
+The main resort of Naama Bay has lots of dive centres and also lots of night life right on the beach and in the streets surrounding the many hotels.

 |Fags ‘R’ us!|

-You can shop for spices, handmade recycled glass and beautiful local Agate jewellery.
+Shopping here is pretty entertaining.
+You can buy spices, handmade recycled glass or beautiful local Agate jewellery.
 Or you can drink dubious cocktails and go to a foam party.
-You can watch an astonishing whirling Dervish whirl dervishly, or take in every football match from around the globe on a giant TV screen in the street while drinking Stella Artois.
+Watch an astonishing whirling Dervish whirl dervishly.
+Alternatively, you can watch every football match from around the globe on a giant TV screen in the street while drinking Stella Artois.
 It’s up to you.

 |That boy can spin!|